UninformedPleb/adore/README.md

 Then it updates the Name of the Genre object.

 With changes made to the Genre object, a new Query is made to save this data back to the database.
-The Genre object in its entirety is mapped as a set of parameters.
+The Genre object, in its entirety, is mapped as a set of parameters for this new query.

 Then the new Query is run and the results are mapped to a list of Genre objects again, from which the first Genre object is plucked and assigned to a variable.

 Notice that the Database, Query, and Genre objects don't need to be disposed.
-That's because they don't persist anything from the database connection outside of the actual Run() methods.
+That's because they don't persist anything from the database connection outside of the actual Run() and RunAsync() methods.

 But what if you don't have a class to map the results to at all?
 Well, lucky for you, ADORE has a whole QueryResult object you can use!
-Remember, ADORE is still just ADO.NET at heart, so all of the underlying mechanisms of ADO are still there in some form.
+Remember, ADORE is still just ADO.NET at heart, so all of the underlying mechanisms of ADO are still there, out of sight, out of mind.
 If you just need a data table (or two!), the QueryResult object has you covered.

 The QueryResult object provides:

-- A copy of the query that produced this result
+- A copy of the query that produced this result.
 - A copy of the Parameters used to run the query.
 - HasError and Exception parameters to facilitate error handling.
 This has a side-effect of preventing database engine errors from being uncaught and